Tamsin Edwards

-Tamsin Edwards is a British climate scientist and lecturer at King's College London.
+Tamsin Edwards is a British climate scientist and Professor at King's College London.
 She is a popular science communicator and writes for the Public Library of Science (PLOS).

 Early life and education

 Edwards became interested in physics after reading A Brief History of Time.
 The daughter of Michael Edwards, she completed A-Levels in Physics, Chemistry and Maths at St Margaret's School, in Exeter.
 She studied physics in the School of Physics and Astronomy at the University of Manchester.
 She completed a PhD in Particle Physics at the University of Manchester under the supervision of Brian Cox.
 Her thesis investigated the production of Z bosons, detected by their subsequent decay to muons, using data collected at the Tevatron.